 8. Rendez-vous - Sentimental Animal

-The longstanding influence of Joy Division on dance rock is robust and still has yet to grow tiresome with this music enthusiast, particularly when it is performed and produced as well as by Rendez-vous, from France.
+The longstanding influence of Joy Division on dance rock is robust and still has yet to grow tiresome with this music enthusiast, particularly when it is performed and produced as well as by French group Rendez-vous.
 “Sentimental Animal” has it all.
 A brisk tempo, spectacular vocal processing, that gritty, driving bassline, and clean, well-polished lead guitar riffs.
 This is one of those tracks you can play on repeat, but also make sure you check out vids of their live show.